Managing and maintaining IT infrastructure internally vs outsourcing IT services. What to consider when managing your IT costs.

 Costs and process of outsourcing IT support

 The nature of IT support you outsource will depend on your business needs and the structure you decide to work with.
-We’ll go ahead to discuss the different service structures that are available and the cost that goes into them.
+We’ll go ahead to discuss the different service structures that are available and the IT cost that goes into them.

 The Break/Fix structure